-For the fiscal years ended June 30, 2022 and 2021, the annual money-weighted rate of return on the assets of the System, net of investment expense, was (7.28) percent and 30.43 percent, respectively.
+For the fiscal years ended June 30, 2023 and 2022, the annual money-weighted rate of return on the assets of the System, net of investment expense, was 9.52 percent and (7.28) percent, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for timing of cash flows and the changing amounts actually invested.